ahwkim/bewd_homework/08-lab-and-rails-intro/homework.md

 BONUSES

 1. Only output the first 20 *Fiction* books.
 Skip any books that are not Fiction.
 2. Move this logic into a Sinatra app.
-Output the book list as the homepage of the app.
+Output the book list as the homepage of the app.See the sample Mashable app [here](sample_sinatra_mash) to see how we marry HTTParty and Sinatra.
+HINT: You will need to use multiple lines of ERB in your view file with `<%= @stories.each do |story| %>` to get this to work.

 EXTRA EXTRA BONUS